Why Do Teens Smoke: The Rise of Vaping

 It seems like every day in the news there’s another article about the dangers of vaping.
+So why do teens smoke (or vape)?
 There’s a lot to unpack, and it can come from all angles.
 So we collected some frequently asked questions to provide parents with the facts they need to better understand the danger that vaping poses to their kids.

 1. What Exactly Is Vaping?

 Vaping is similar to smoking in that users inhale a chemical cocktail to experience mild stimulation.
 If you think of a cigarette as an incinerator that burns tobacco, vaping uses an electronic device — which often looks like a pen — to vaporize a liquid fuel.
 The vapor is an “aerosol” that comes in all kinds of flavors and usually contains either nicotine or THC (the active compound in marijuana), in addition to 60+ other chemicals.
 Unlike cigarettes, vapes leave no little-to-no smell and can be used anywhere without detection, which makes them easy to hide.

 Thanks to 30 years’ worth of anti-smoking public health campaigns, kids smoke cigarettes at record lows.
 This makes it all the more concerning that so many kids are getting their nicotine from vaping today.
 Vaping is a seemingly attractive alternative to smoking that threatens to set back our progress on public health by decades.